Mediation Advocacy - what lawyers need to know about mediation

 Lawyers are generally the 'gatekeepers' of civil and commercial mediation.
 Their clients rely on them for advice on the range of dispute resolution options available to them, so lawyers need to have the answers at their fingertips.

-This course can be conducted in person or online over a few hours or a full day.
-The next public course will be held online on 31st October from 9.00 to 12.30 BOOK HERE
+This course can be conducted in person or online over a day.

 Main Topics